 Also in Rovaniemi, the Arctic Snow Hotel sauna, open only between December and March, is – rather incredibly – constructed entirely from snow and ice.
 Further north at Ylläs ski resort you can be transported between-piste in the planet’s one-and-only sauna gondola.

 But perhaps the most quintessential Finnish sauna experience lies in remote Kiilopää near Saariselkä.
 Recline in the woodsmoke sauna that sits at the end of a dead-end lane, then leap into an ice hole: that’s pretty much as Finnish as it gets.

-Luke Waterson is author of the Finland chapter in the Rough Guide to Europe on a Budget.
-Compare flights, book hostels and hotels for your trip, and don’t forget to buy travel insurance before you go.
+Luke Waterson is author of the Finland chapter in the Rough Guide to Europe on a Budget Dropdown content.
+Compare flights Dropdown content, book hostels Dropdown content and hotels Dropdown content for your trip, and don’t forget to buy travel insurance Dropdown content before you go.